skulblaka24/vault-crypter/README.md

 ### Step 3 - Initialize the Vault

-*Automatic initialization:*
+**Automatic initialization:**
 The KV Engine, the Transit Engine and the key generation will be handle here automatically by the Vault-Crypter binary.

 **Three authentification methods** are supported: token, userpass, approle.

 Here is the list of the environment variables to provide vault-crypter with Vault connection information:
-* All original Vault client environment variable should be compatible, however not all have been tested...
+**Note:** All original Vault client environment variable should be compatible, however not all have been tested...

 * VAULT_ADDR - REQUIRED - Must be the Vault cluster active node - Format: https://FQDN:8200
 * VAULT_CACERT - CA can be specified to verify vault https certificate
 * VAULT_SKIP_VERIFY - To avoid ssl verification